Dietrich hits 3 HRs, Lyles injured as Reds beat Pirates 11-6

 With its seventh loss in nine games, Pittsburgh fell to 26-27, the first time the Pirates have been below .500 since May 3.

-Lucas Sims (1-0) was called up pregame and struck out a career-high nine in 7 1/3 innings.

-Pirates rookie Kevin Newman hit a grand slam in the eighth for his first major league homer.
+Lucas Sims (1-0) was called up pregame and struck out a career-high nine in 7 1/3 innings, the longest outing of his career.
+He gave up Kevin Newman’s grand slam in the eighth, the rookie’s first major league homer.

 ROSTER MOVES